sgama/sg/content/projects/2016-01-01-ericsson-openstack.md

 •	Investigated and implemented secure methods of communication between multiple VMs without reconfiguring Linux interfaces during runtime

+•	Used Docker within OpenStack to debug containers and to automate tests

 Find out more about the project here: <a href="https://www.ericsson.com/ourportfolio/products/virtual-router?nav=productcategory004">https://www.ericsson.com/</a>